deanturpin/superdean.com/complete.md

 - Nippers or side-cutters, to cut the stem to size
 - Polishing buff or needle file, to tidy up the stem after cutting (this is a Bergeon 2290)
 - Finger cots, large (these are Bergeon 7968-18)
-- Hand pushers (only used the 2mm one)
+- Hand pushers (I only used the 2mm one)
 - Cloche (inexpensive, but you could just use the containers from the hands and dial)

 ### Notes